All Episodes

 I don't want to make you uncomfortable, but I'm totally liberated to say whatever I think.

-Well, that's a sin it's a cynical spin, but you know, much truth lies in jest, right?
+Well, that's a cynical, it's a cynical spin, but you know, much truth lies in gest, right?

 I went and spoke to a group of maybe it was 25 high school students from the Edge Hill neighborhood that were in a summer program.

-And so that all kind of stemmed from the um them putting the the academic, and not the academic, the athletic fields uh at the Rose Park uh elementary school, if you recall.
+And so that all kind of stemmed from them putting the academic, not the academic, the athletic fields at the Rose Park Elementary School, if you recall.

-And so we've got to be good neighbors, you know.
+And so we've got to be good neighbors.

-Now you look around, and when I went to Belmont, there were uh girlfriends of mine who were being held at gunpoint in 12 South, and their house was being broken into now.
+You know, now you look around, and when I went to Belmont, there were girlfriends of mine who were being held at gunpoint in 12 South, and their house was being broken in June.

-That house that they lived in was purchased for 350 grand and two million dollar houses were built in its place.
+Now, that house that they lived in was purchased for $350,000, and two million-dollar houses were built in its place.

-So the neighborhood is completely changed as well.
+So the neighborhood has completely changed as well.

 Yeah.

-And I think a lot of times um Belmont in any organization wasn't getting close enough to the problem to create the real solution.
+And I think a lot of times Belmont and any organization wasn't getting close enough to the problem to create the real solution.

-But it made for headlines and and it made folks look good.
+But it made for headlines and it made folks look good.

-Um, but I'm gonna use it just as a placeholder because it's close.
+But I'm going to use it just as a placeholder because it's close.

-Uh, but why we've seen the a decline in minority communities since the 70s in terms of um nuclear family status, um, household income, uh crime, things of that nature.
+But why we've seen a decline in minority communities since the 70s in terms of nuclear family status, household income, crime, things of that nature.

-And I think that all of our problems today uh with the racial tension that we have with the poverty, um, with the income gap, I think they all go back to inflation.
+And I think that all of our problems today with the racial tension that we have, with the poverty, with the income gap, I think they all go back to inflation.

-As I think what was happening was I think these minority communities in the 60s and the early 70s were um they were struggling, but they were getting by uh, you know, sort of paycheck to paycheck.
+Because I think what was happening was I think these minority communities in the 60s and the early 70s were struggling, but they were getting by, you know, sort of paycheck to paycheck.

-And I and I think that you know there's not there's never any one cause uh, but I think that inflation may have had a very significant impact on what we're seeing today in terms of all the tension that's going on.
+And I think that, you know, there's never any one cause, but I think that inflation may have had a very significant impact on what we're seeing today in terms of all the tension that's going on.

-And I think I think it's uh it's a ripple effect from from some of those decisions that were made.
+And I think it's a ripple effect from some of those decisions that were made.

 That's an interesting thought.

-Yeah, I've always thought about the social programs that were put in place the decade before, you know, and and how those um, you know, became replacements in the yeah, you look at you look at footage and interviews from the 60s, 70s, the civil rights movement, they're protesting in suits.
+Yeah, I've always thought about the social programs that were put in place the decade before, you know, and how those, you know, became replacements.

 I mean, they look great.